-The faculty of the Division of General Internal Medicine has extensive teaching and clinical responsibilities within the Department of Internal Medicine with an emphasis on primary care.
-The division includes 38 full-time faculty members.
-It also offers a VA Medical Center-based two year fellowship in general internal medicine that emphasizes research and training in medical informatics.
-Faculty members are based at University of Utah Health, Madsen Health Center, George E. Wahlen Department of Veterans Affairs Medical Center, and Intermountain Medical Center.
+The faculty of the Division of General Internal Medicine has extensive clinical, educational, investigative, and leadership responsibilities within the Department of Internal Medicine and across the Health Sciences campus.
+The division includes close to 70 full-time faculty members with expertise in primary care, hospital medicine, palliative care, and medical ethics and humanities.
+Faculty members are clinically based at University Hospital and affiliated clinics, George E. Wahlen Department of Veterans Affairs Medical Center, and Intermountain Medical Center.

 The Division of General Internal Medicine provides the following services: